TRIQS/dft_tools/doc/tutorials/nio_csc_vasp/nio_csc.rst

 PLOVASP
 ------------------------------
-Next, we post-process the projectors, which VASP stored in the file `LOCPROJ`.
+Next, we post-process the projectors, which VASP stored in the file `vaspout.h5/results/locproj`.
+You can also take a look at the text file `LOCPROJ` which holds the equivalent information.
-We do this by invoking :program:`plovasp plo.cfg` which is configured by an input file, e.g., named :ref:`plo.cfg`.
+By invoking :program:`plovasp plo.cfg` we run the converter, which is configured by an input file, e.g., named :ref:`plo.cfg`.

 .. literalinclude:: plo.cfg